gcosma/COP509/plagiarism/ReadMe.md

 Each task was designed to:
 - Represent different areas of Computer Science
 - Be answerable in 200-300 words
-- Not require specialized knowledge
+- Not require specialised knowledge
 - Have relevant Wikipedia articles as source material

 ## Dataset Overview